ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 The code for this is set to only find the Top 5 frequent artist(s), but it can be modified to how many are needed.

+## *Summary*
+**Loading the data** - initially, the dataset is unable to load so the use of encoding = 'ISO-9959-1' to ensure the characters in the file are read correctly

+**Familiarizing with the data** - in the dataset there is a non-numeric value in the streams column which made the other processes in the data-analysis done with the use of errors = 'coerce'.
+This was proven when the file was checked in Microsoft Excel.
+This was also done in the last part on the Top 5 Artist(s) in all playlists to make sure there is no non-numeric value.

+**Visualization** - the use of histplot, barplot, scatterplot, countplot, displot was done to interpret data's and heatmap for the correlation of streams with the music attributes.
+As for the second part, no graph was used, since there were only two values compared each time, so the numeric representation is enough.

+**Reflection:**

+The project was difficult for me since I am just a beginner programmer.
+I hope that this project can help future programmers and/or artist(s).

 ## *References:*